 - Bleeding during brushing: Cavities can cause gum irritation and make bleeding more likely

 Prevention is essential, and regular flossing, brushing, and dental exams can help keep your teeth healthy.
 However, if you notice these signs of cavities, reach out to your dentist right away.
 At Columbia Smiles, we’ve provided cavity treatments for Howard County for 35 years.

 Contact Columbia Smiles

-If you see signs of cavities or have other oral health issues, contact Columbia Smiles as soon as possible.
-Treating your cavity at the first sign of issues will help prevent further problems later on.
+If you are aware of the potential signs of a cavity or have other oral health issues, contact Columbia Smiles as soon as possible.
+Treating your cavity as early as possible will prevent further problems later on.